kubauth/kubauth-doc/docs/50-kubernetes-integration/140-workstation-setup.md

 .....
 ```

-No, try another request:
+Now, try another request:

 ``` { .bash .copy}
 kubectl get ns
 ```

-This time, you will get an error, as such operation require some Kubernetes permissions.
+This time, you will receive an error, as such an operation requires Kubernetes permissions.

 ```bash
 Error from server (Forbidden): namespaces is forbidden: User "john" cannot list resource "namespaces" in API group "" at the cluster scope
 ```

-But, you can check you are authenticated with the user you use on the login page.
+However, you can verify that you are authenticated with the user you used on the login page.

-Another way to find out who we are is the use the following `kc` subcommand:
+Another way to determine your identity is to use the following `kc` subcommand:

 ``` { .bash .copy}
 kc whoami